snailfrying/flowers/README.md

 - **Popup on Selection** - Instant AI tools when you highlight text
 - **Side Panel Workspace** - Integrated chat, notes, and settings
-- **Local-First** - Your data stays on your device
+- **Local-First & Privacy** - All notes and settings are stored locally in your browser.
+No data collection, no tracking.
-- **Privacy-Focused** - No data collection, no tracking
+- **Extensible Architecture** - Plugin-based system for custom AI workflows
-- **Extensible** - Plugin architecture for custom workflows
+- **Language-Aware Prompts** - Smart prompt switching ensures AI output matches your preferred UI language
-- **Language-Aware Prompts** - Translation/Polish prompts automatically switch to the language you set in Settings
+- **Bilingual Comparison** - Professional-grade full-page translation with technical content protection

 ---